ashish-makwana87/nextjs-airbnb-clone-project/README.md

 https://nextjs-airbnb-clone-project.vercel.app/

 **Key Features:**
 - Secure login with Clerk Auth.
+Middleware setup to define public routes and admin only routes.
-Profile creation and profile update.
+- Profile creation and profile update (profile image, username, and name) functionality.
 - Booking calendar with blocked dates for existing bookings.
 - Property filter based on property type.
 - Add to favorite and write review functionality.
 - Edit rental and delete rental functionality.
 - Booking stats for user's own rentals (total revenue and total night's booked)
-- Admin only dashboard to preview application stats.
+- Admin only dashboard to preview application stats and chart displaying last 6 months of booking history.
-- Hosted on Vercel
+- Hosted on Vercel.

 **At Glance**